 Resilience is a core competency for effective transformational leadership.
-We work with enterprises and communities to develop practices and procedures that promote agility, compassion, and creativity within organizations facing rapid, often chaotic change.
-TGW projects incorporate and apply contributions from neuroscience through skills-based applications which are appropriate cross-culturally in diverse systems.
-Our approach includes brain-training and attentional practices, self-care tools, and networking strategies that build collaborative linkages, reduce burn-out, moral distress, and bullying.
+We work with enterprises and communities to develop policies, practices, and procedures that promote agility, compassion, and creativity within organizations facing rapid, often chaotic change and shrinking budgets.
+TGW projects incorporate and apply contributions from neuroscience through core concepts and practical, skills-based applications that are appropriate cross-culturally and in diverse systems.
+Our approach includes self-regulation practices, self-care tools, and networking strategies that build collaborative linkages, reduce burn-out, moral distress, and aggression.

-Settings benefiting from SRM include multi-national enterprises, educational institutions, health care settings, criminal justice settings, and communites/villages nationally and internationally.
+Settings benefiting from SRM include multi-national enterprises, educational institutions, health care settings, criminal justice, and communities/villages nationally and internationally.

 Global Human Security

-Threshold GlobalWorks has a conceptual framework that includes human security and a focus on enlisting the strengths of our veterans and amplifying optimum performance of first responders.
-Working at the systems/enterprise level, TGW’s Social Resilience Model (SRM) includes practical interventions which build collaborative intelligence and peak performance: “Protecting vital freedom.
+Threshold GlobalWorks has a conceptual framework that includes human security in all of its many dimensions, including enlisting the strengths of our veterans and amplifying the optimum performance of first responders who are often working in overload and burnout.
+Working at the systems/enterprise level, TGW’s Social Resilience Model (SRM) includes practical interventions that are compatible with organizational culture and that build collaborative intelligence and peak performance system-wide: “Protecting vital freedom.
 It means protecting people from critical and pervasive threats and situations and building on their strengths and aspirations.
 It also means creating systems that give people building blocks of survival, dignity, and livelihood.
 Human security connects different types of freedom, freedom from want, freedom from fear, and freedom to take actions on one’s own behalf.”
 (Commission on Human Security, 2003).

 Writings & Public Presentations

 As social entrepreneurs, at Threshold GlobalWorks we are committed to disseminating our ideas, learning from others, and broadening our impact by writing, public presentations, and collaboration with social impact partners.
-To this end, summer 2013 marked the launch of our blog.
-We have ebooks and articles in process on aspects of our Social Resilience Model.
-Our research in Rwanda will be published in 2017 and we will launch the PeaceBuilder Model, a collaborative intervention that bridges difference and promotes principled, resilient behavior.
-A major focus in 2017 is the launch of a platform that will enable us to scale the SRM and RZone Skills far beyond what we can do via face-to-face training.Working session in Kigali, Rwanda with TGW, Rwanda Center for Council and Association of Rwanda Trauma Counselors
+To this end, summer 2013 marked the launch of our blog which is on-going.
+We are committed to publishing articles and disseminating learning materials on aspects of our Social Resilience Model.
+Currently, we have three published articles on our research in Rwandan prisons with genocide perpetrators and the PeaceBuilder Model, a collaborative intervention that bridges differences and promotes principled, resilient behavior links 2 local Rwandan organizations and TGW.
+A major focus in 2020 and 2021 is the development and testing of a platform that will enable us to scale the SRM and RZone Skills far beyond what we can do via face-to-face training.Working session in Kigali, Rwanda with TGW, Rwanda Center for Council and Association of Rwanda Trauma Counselors